Microscopic Model building for Black Hole Membranes from Constraints of Symmetry: Eight-Vertex model and deformed CFT

 where, $h$ is a constant. ${\cal L}_0$ is embedded into a Virasoro algebra as a central element~\cite{1986-Thacker-Physica,1987-Itoyama.Thacker-PRL,1989-Itoyama.Thacker-NPB}.
 The normal ordering is defined by the relations, $\Psi(l)|h\rangle = 0 (\forall \ l\geq 1), \overline{\Psi}(l)|h\rangle = 0, (\forall \ l\leq 1) \, .$ Other Virasoro operators ${\cal L}_n$ can be constructed from these momentum space operators~\cite{1989-Itoyama.Thacker-NPB}.
 From \eqref{eq:Psidef}, it follows that,

-As noted in \cite{1989-Itoyama.Thacker-NPB}, the physical Hilbert space built from the state $|h\rangle$ forms a highest weight representation of the Virasoro algebra.
-Since the eigenvalues of $\mathcal{L}_0$ are doubled due to the zero modes of the operator $\Psi(0)$ and $\overline{\Psi}(0)$, the highest weight vector forms a two dimensional representation under parity conjugation.
+As noted in Ref. \cite{1989-Itoyama.Thacker-NPB}, the physical Hilbert space built from the state $|h\rangle$, forms the highest weight representation of the Virasoro algebra.
+Since the eigenvalues of $\mathcal{L}_0$ are doubled due to the zero modes of the operator $\Psi(0)$ and $\overline{\Psi}(0)$, the highest weight vector forms a two-dimensional representation under parity conjugation.
 At the critical point, the central charge $c= 1$ and $h=\frac{1}{8}$.

 Using the following classical generators ($l_n^{Diff}$),